 When filing the application to register your trademark, you will have had to specify which goods and services are traded under the brand.
 As this could be the grounds for the Opposition in the first place, you may also decide to restrict your application in order to limit the goods and services you provide under that brand, to prevent any potential infringement of the opposing party’s protection.
 This would only work in specific cases in which you and the opposing party are operating in similar or overlapping sectors.
 It is important to mention here that the EUIPO will not accept restrictions that are conditional.
 The restriction must be absolute and unconditional.

-Formulate a Strong Legal Argument Behind Why Your Trademark Application is Acceptable
+Formulate a Strong Legal Argument

-This may seem rather obvious, but it is much easier said than done.
+Make a strong legal argument behind why your trademark application is acceptable may seem rather obvious, but it is much easier said than done.
 There is a reason that lawyers dedicate their entire professional lives to IP law.
 It is an area of the law that is always changing and evolving, not to mention that it has the potential to be incredibly subjective, given that a key factor in a EUIPO decision is how similar it looks compared to the pre-existing trademark.

 Filing for an EU Trademark is a wise decision if you want to protect your brand across the European Union.
 It is a valuable tool for ensuring that no one copies your products and hard-earned brand image.
-In this article, you will find out what the requirements are to get an EU Trademark, the scope of protection, the application process, as well as other relevant practical aspects to take into account throughout the process.

 If you need help or advice to register your trademark, our specialized trademark lawyer will be delighted to help you.